syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Add the collection of ports to the node specified by name
+Add a collection of ports to the node specified by name

 <table class="params">
 <thead>